Risk Management Toolbox

 Credit Scorecards Modeling

-Use the Binning Explorer app to develop credit scorecards by applying auto-binning algorithms or interactively adjusting edges, merging bins, and splitting bins.
+Identify the variables in your data sets that have the best predictive power using tools for predictor screening.
+Once you’ve identified important variables, use the Binning Explorer app to develop credit scorecards by applying auto-binning algorithms or interactively adjusting edges, merging bins, and splitting bins.
 You can also fit a logistic model, obtain points and score, and calculate the probability of default.
+Once developed, deploy a lightweight version of the model using compact credit scorecard.

 Credit Risk Simulation